brodieaustin/poisoned-well-novel/poisoned-well.md

 "Treason, sir.
 I am here for treason."

-The charge didn't move the man at all.
-He didn't blink or blush.
+The charge did not move the man at all.
+He did not blink or blush.
 "Well, reflect on me and my situation.
 See how plainly I live, how pure, how simple.
 Reflect on this child, learn from this, and you would sooner committ..."

 "Treason, Father."

 "...treason, yes.
 You would sooner commit treason again than murder your own mother."
 He finished his speech and slapped his knees, "Now, I am parched.
 Please prepare some tea.
 There's a kettle over there near the hearth.
 Oh, and be sure to sweep the ashed that spilled from the fire this morning.
-I can't tolerate mess."
+I ca not tolerate mess."

 ***